 Start off with a little housekeeping on each of your social channels.
 Is your website URL up-to-date?
 Do your profile and cover photo/video reflect your brand image?
-Are your opening hours, address and phone number correct?
+Are your opening hours, address, and phone number correct?
 View each channel as a microsite, it needs to be reflective of who you are as a business and provide accurate, relevant information that’s up-to-date for anyone that lands there.

-Outline your social media strategy from the offset, taking into account the following:
+You can maximise social media accounts by outlining your social media strategy from the offset, taking into account the following:

 Ask the whole team to put forward suggestions for your content plan and encourage them to get involved.
-Whether that’s posts about your office culture, writing blogs to showcase their individual expertise or creating video content – they’ll feel actively involved, plus it’ll take the pressure off you too.
+Whether that’s posts about your office culture, writing blogs to showcase their individual expertise, or creating video content.
+They’ll feel actively involved, plus it’ll take the pressure off you too.

-Reaching a larger audience at a relatively low cost is every marketers dream and paid social enables you to do just that!
-Not only are social adverts cost effective but they also allow you to specifically target certain audiences that are most relevant to you and your business.
+Reaching a larger audience at a relatively low cost is every marketer’s dream and paid social enables you to do just that.
+Not only are social adverts cost-effective but they also allow you to specifically target certain audiences that are most relevant to you and your business.
 Once a user has browsed your website or clicked through on one of your adverts, you are able to run retargeting campaigns to continue to engage with these prospects who have already shown an interest in what you’re offering.